renjmindy/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/README.md

-# Seattle Housing Project
+# Seattle Housing Project: Motivation

-# Motivation

 I would like to utilize this data to study house buyers' decision-making behaviors, e.g. customer purchase behavior modeling.